tsung-wei-huang/ece4710/README.md

 # Class Schedule

-We will use [ECE/CS 4710 Worksheet](https://docs.google.com/spreadsheets/d/1wXqXjKIsvy4jrRFdygoRJFNKM5Lz3bVM674V4YcjLks/edit?usp=sharing) to coordinate all the schedules!
+:exclamation: We will use [ECE/CS 4710 Worksheet](https://docs.google.com/spreadsheets/d/1wXqXjKIsvy4jrRFdygoRJFNKM5Lz3bVM674V4YcjLks/edit?usp=sharing) to coordinate all the schedules!

+:exclamation: Please fill in the [SoC Doorlock Request Form](https://www.cs.utah.edu/soc-doorlock-request/) to get access to MEB 3134.
+If you don't have an account in the SoC, please fill in the section *SoC Username* with `n/a`.

 | Lecture  | Topic |  Due |
 | :-:      | :-:   |  :-: |